kaanhircin/kaanhircin/README.md

 </h2>

 <h3 align="center">
-  💻 I'm currently learning JavaScript in additon to other web languages and technologies.
+  💻 I'm learning JavaScript in additon to other web languages and technologies now.
 </h3>

 <h3 align="center">